antvis/.github/profile/README.md

 ## ⛳️ How to Contribute

 Contributions to AntV on GitHub are welcomed!
-Whether you have questions, concerns, or suggestions for improving AntV - please don't hesitate to reach out to us [here](https://github.com/antvis).
+Whether you have questions, concerns, or suggestions for improving AntV, please don't hesitate to reach out to us [here](https://github.com/antvis).

 ## 📣 News